jackstjean/D-DTEST/Items/block and tackle.md

 # Description and Abilities (Entry)
 desc: |-
-  A 2 gallon bucket, made from pine with a hemp handle.

 abilities: []
 entry: |-
-  A Bucket holds up to half a cubic foot of contents.
+  A [[block-and-tackle|Block and Tackle]] allows you to hoist up to four times the weight you can normally lift.
 ---

 ```meta-bind-embed